PranjalTripatHI07/store-rating-app/README.md

 # MySQL Database Schema for Store Rating Application

-Here's the MySQL database schema for the store rating application based on the codebase:
+Here's the MySQL database schema for the store rating application.

 ```sql
 -- Create the database (if not exists)